sipho12345/Stock-Price-Prediction-Using-Python/README.md

 # Stock-Price-Prediction-Using-Python
-This File can be opened by jupytar Notebook or Google Collab The project aimed at comparing two Machine Learning models, Long Short-Term Memory(LSTM) and Linear Regression model(OLS)
+This File can be opened by jupytar Notebook or Google Collab.
+The project aimed at comparing two Machine Learning models, Long Short-Term Memory(LSTM) and Linear Regression model(OLS)
 Steps followed to achieve results:
   - In this Project we extract closing prices data of a particular stock from Yahoo Finance APIs using Python.